HershelT/TerminalDungeon/README.md

 6) Go to bash or terminal depending on computer

-7) Type 'cd' then right click on same line cd is to paste
+7) Type `cd` then right click on same line cd is to paste.
+Should look something like `cd user/path/to-folder`

 8) Press enter

-9) Type 'pip3 install -r requirements.txt'
+9) Type `pip3 install -r requirements.txt`

-10) Lastly, type 'python3 adventureGame.py'
+10) Lastly, type `python3 adventureGame.py`

 ## Pictures 📸